Accelerate the Process of Scientific Discovery to Improve Health

 HHS is facilitating the fast-tracking of medical innovations to integrate biomedical research planning and regulatory review.
 HHS is supporting training of regulatory scientists to develop the skills necessary to integrate research planning and the regulation of resulting biomedical products.
 HHS is developing cross-agency initiatives to support regulatory science to enhance the safety, quality, and efficiency of clinical research and medical product approval.

-HHS is exploring new partnerships that can help academic investigators translate basic science into new therapies—effectively “de-risking” projects for commercial development.
+HHS is exploring new partnerships that can help academic investigators translate basic science into new therapies with the potential for commercial development.
 HHS is providing researchers with large-scale screening resources to facilitate identification of small molecules that may have a beneficial effect against a disease target.
 HHS also is providing resources for preclinical evaluation of promising therapeutics, and is building a national network of clinical research centers to enable clinical trials of promising compounds.

 Support the Science of Health Care Reform

-HHS is developing a comprehensive plan for more effectively disseminating health information to the public.
+HHS is developing a comprehensive plan to disseminate health information to the public more effectively.
 HHS is carefully examining the effectiveness of information tailored to underserved populations, which often have greater risk of certain diseases and conditions.
+HHS is working to develop public-private partnerships with industry, professional medical groups, health insurance providers, state and local health departments, and other stakeholders to leverage its efforts to inform and care for underserved populations.